CVT-Cardiac Sonography: Associate in Science (AS) (3530)

 This program and career track could be ideal if:

-- You have strong math, science and computer skills.
+- You have strong technical skills

 - You work well with individuals.